Hot Enough for June: Production

 Part of a trend of spy films in the wake of the success of the James Bond series, its art director was Syd Cain, who had the same job on the first two Bond films.
 As a result, in addition to the allusion to "007" in the opening scene, the offices of Cunliffe's glass company are (deliberately) almost an exact match to the outer waiting room and offices of "M" in the early James Bond films.
 Another more oblique tie to the series is that Koscina herself had been considered for the role of Tatiana Romanova in From Russia with Love.

 Film rights to Lionel Davidson's novel were originally bought by American producer Hal Wallis, who wanted to make the film with Laurence Harvey.
 However, Wallis and Harvey had a falling out and the rights went instead to Rank and producer Betty E. Box.

 Dirk Bogarde was cast in the lead.
 However he then decided he did not want to, as he had just made The Servant (1963).
 Box and director Ralph Thomas who had directed Bogarde in the "Doctor" film series were not unduly concerned as they did not feel Bogarde was ideal casting anyway, and approached Tom Courtenay instead.
 Courtenay agreed, but then Bogarde changed his mind again after his manager told him he needed the money.

 Shooting began in September 1963.
 It took place in Padua, representing Prague.

 Ralph Thomas later said he made the film "because I thought the script was quite funny and I loved working with Dirk.
 It was still during the period when he was doing those sort of roles very well."

 Reception

 Critical

+The Monthly Film Bulletin wrote: "The film falls into the trap always lying in wait for the comedy thriller: its adventures are neither funny enough for parody, nor exciting enough to stand on their own feet."

+Variety wrote: "A faster pace from director Ralph Thomas and a few more red herrings and surprise situations from screenwriter Luke Heller could have worked wonders in lifting this amiable enough spoof of espionage into a top league comedy-thriller.
+As is, Hot Enough For June ... is a pleasant entertainment, enhanced by some amusing acting, and is a safe booking for most audiences."

-Howard Thompson of The New York Times was unimpressed, calling it "a slick, bland shuffling of drollery and suspense, not especially new, at least by now, nor really funny."
-He singled out one performance for praise: "Most of the real fun comes from the mouth of Robert Morley ..."
+Howard Thompson of The New York Times called the film: "a slick, bland shuffling of drollery and suspense, not especially new, at least by now, nor really funny. ...
+Most of the real fun comes from the mouth of Robert Morley."

 Filmink called the movie "a lot of fun, with pleasing photography and European locations plus a superb support cast, although it’s not quite funny enough to be a spoof or exciting enough to constitute a thriller."